sornsomavatey/IoT-Group-6/Final Project/README.md

 - Use debounce logic so the system does not trigger from random hand movement.
 - Disable gesture detection during countdown to prevent duplicate captures.
 - Apply the selected frame only after capture to keep the live preview smooth.
-- Allow the system to continue working even if the buzzer or ring light is offline.

 ---